-Sarah’s internships in hospital administration throughout college helped her choose an M.A. in health care services program over a more generalized MBA.
-Sarah thinks getting even more work experience prior to applying and enrolling in grad school might have further helped solidify her goals and increase her desirability to employers: “I don’t regret my decision, but sometimes I wonder what would have happened if I’d taken a year or two as a break.”
+Sarah’s internships in hospital administration throughout college helped her choose an M.A. in a health care services program over a more generalized MBA.
+Sarah thinks getting even more work experience before applying to and enrolling in grad school might have helped further solidify her goals and increased her desirability to employers: “I don’t regret my decision, but sometimes I wonder what would have happened if I’d taken a year or two as a break.”

 Similarly, Steve, another friend of mine and an anthropology and environmental policy major, didn’t know exactly what job he wanted after graduation.
-In college, he enjoyed working with GIS, a software that helps people analyze spatial data.
-Realizing the professional versatility of GIS, Steve pursued a geology master’s program to help hone his skills and gain exposure to companies using GIS.
+In college, he enjoyed working with geographic information system (GIS) software, which helps people analyze spatial data.
+Realizing the professional versatility of GIS, Steve pursued a geology master’s program to help him hone his skills and gain exposure to companies using GIS.
 For his thesis, he did research on one of Denver’s bike programs.
 Now he’s employed as a transportation planner with the same group.

 Vanessa told me she regrets not taking advantage of her international administration M.A. program’s field connections.
-When she went back to school for her J.D., she didn’t make the same mistake twice: “As a result, I was exposed to great opportunities.”
-She learned that students with real-world experience often fared better in the job market compared to those who went to law school straight from undergrad or didn’t have related experience.
+When she went back to school for her J.D., she didn’t make that mistake again: “As a result, I was exposed to great opportunities.”
+She learned that students with real-world experience often fared better in the job market, compared with those who went to law school straight from undergrad or who didn’t have related experience.

 You’ve thought about the cost

 On average, according to Peterson’s, tuition for grad school runs from roughly $30,000 to $40,000 per year.
-Like undergrad programs, you can apply for scholarships, fellowships and grants, part-time work or even employer tuition programs.
-But, if those means don’t cover the whole cost — as well as living expenses — you may take on significant debt to earn that advanced degree.
+As with undergrad programs, you can apply for scholarships, fellowships and grants; work part-time; or look to employer tuition programs for support.
+But, if those don’t cover the whole cost — as well as living expenses — you may take on significant debt to earn that advanced degree.
 While going to grad school may let you qualify for a student loan deferment on your undergraduate borrowing, remember that, depending on how you fund your graduate studies, you will owe both balances after you finish grad school.

 Vanessa considered the financial factors of law school carefully.
-“Some people advised me to go to the best law school I could get into, but that would have meant I’d graduate with close to $200,000 of debt,” Vanessa says.
-She saw this approach as a “tremendous risk,” so she selected the university that offered her a full scholarship.
+“Some people advised me to go to the best law school I could get into, but that would have meant I’d graduate with close to $200,000 of debt,” she says.
+She saw this approach as a tremendous risk, so she selected the university that offered her a full scholarship.

 “I think people may not realize the financial consequences of the debt they take on in grad school,” Vanessa warns.
 “Unless a person has a scholarship, savings, or someone who can help pay the grad school bill, they may want to hold off.”

-For many, grad school can be a great career move, especially if you have financial help to pay for it, or you know it can help get build your earning potential in your career.
-But, for others, a graduate school degree isn’t necessary — you can advance professionally and financially though experience and performance.
+For many, grad school can be a great career move, especially if you have financial help to pay for it, or you know it can help build your earning potential in your career.
+But for others, a graduate degree isn’t necessary — you can advance professionally and financially though experience and performance.

 My closing advice?
-Don’t just take my friends’ word for how to make the decision on grad school.
+Don’t just take my friends’ word on how to make the decision about grad school.
 Talk to people with the job or career path you want (try setting up informational interviews).
-See if they have graduate degrees and ask them if they think it’s necessary.
-You may find out it’s not, save yourself a lot of money, and get helpful suggestions on how to reach your career goals you didn’t have before.
+See if they have graduate degrees and ask them if they think getting one is necessary.
+You may find out it’s not, save yourself a lot of money, and get some helpful new suggestions on how to reach your career goals.